ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 1 if an error happened.

-2 if a merge conflict occured and merge strategy abort was set.
+2 if a merge conflict occurred and merge strategy abort was set.

 The result of the merge is stored in `result`.